 -

 Symbol-based app with core words and fringe, has option for typing with predictive text-style picture options.
-The grid size can be adjusted, and there’s an option for other page sets such as an Aphasia page set (comes with a digital white board to help describe things), the ability to purchase PODD, and others.
+The grid size can be adjusted, and there’s an option for other page sets such as an Aphasia page set (comes with a digital white board to help describe things), the Motor Plan page set, the ability to purchase PODD, and others.
+There is also a centralized site where people upload their own pages too.

 - https://us.tobiidynavox.com/pages/td-snap

-- Tobii Dynavox has other apps and dedicated devices/software as well, but they can get really pricey and you might want to consult an SLP for those in order to help get funding.
+- Tobii Dynavox has other apps and dedicated devices/software as well, but they can get really pricey; you might want to consult an SLP for those in order to help get funding.
 Tobii Dynavox also does a lot of eye-gaze related technology.

 -